 2. TV is your friend.
 Really, it’s okay to relax on this rule when you’re feeling particularly bleak.
-Obviously I’m not condoning plonking your child in front of the TV for hours at a time thus turning them into a vegetable zombie.
+Obviously, we’re not condoning plonking your child in front of the TV for hours at a time, effectively turning them into a vegetable zombie.
 But when you need a bit of a break, his favourite TV programme can be your best friend.

 3. Quiet activities like drawing, playing with blocks or building puzzles can be great ways to keep your toddler occupied and it’s easy to keep an eye on them from bed.